Mstone8370/UE-Substrate-Material-for-ApexLegends-resource/README.md

 The ```M_Master``` material has an **Anisotropy** option.

-Some resources have all the necessary informations for anisotropy, resulting in much better outcomes when applied, but in some cases, the necessary information is lacking.
+Some resources have all the necessary information for anisotropy, resulting in much better outcomes when applied, but in some cases, the necessary information is not enough.

-Since anisotropy typically does not have a significant impact, it is disabled by default.
+Anisotropy enhances detail, but its effect is subtle, so it is disabled by default.

 However, if you want to use it, you can enable it in the **Material Instance** settings, and in some cases, you might need to directly modify the ```M_Master``` Material.